algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 2. **Resource Unavailability:**
    - If essential testing resources, such as testing environments, tools, or personnel, become unavailable for an extended period, testing may be suspended.
-   - This criterion ensures that testing can resume only when necessary resources are accessible.
+   - This criteria ensures that testing can resume only when necessary resources are accessible.

 ### Exit Criteria:
 Before the game can be considered ready for distribution, certain benchmarks must be met.
 For instance, at least 80% of all test cases should pass successfully.
 This criteria ensures that the game meets the required quality standards before reaching the distribution phase.